FAQs about the online application process to become an Estonian e-resident

 Before reading on, it is important to know that the e-Residency application environment is administered by the Estonian Police and Border Guard Board (PBGB).
 The E-Residency team does not have an overview of submitted applications.
 If you need help submitting your e-Residency application, contact the PBGB at ppa@politsei.ee.

-1. Digital photo: The image file you upload must be a passport-style photo of your face in colour no older than six months.
-A photo must be a minimum of 1MB but cannot exceed 5MB.
-Minimum pixels must be 1300 x 1600.
-The file type for the photo must also be in .jpg or .jpeg format.
+A photo cannot be older than six months and must meet the rules for face photos set by the PBGB.
+The file size of the photo must be a minimum of 1MB but cannot exceed 5MB.
+Minimum resolution must be 1300 x 1600 pixels.
+The file type for the photo must be in .jpg or .jpeg format.

-4. Choosing your pickup location: you must specify in your application form where you wish to pick up your e-Residency digital ID card - currently there are 45 pickup points located around the world.
 Make sure your choice is in a place where you can legally travel to.
 Picking up your e-Residency digital ID card is not a valid reason to be issued a visa to travel to Estonia or any other country.
+Changing your pickup location will incur a fee.

 Read more about the application process on our Knowledge Base.